Aantrreksh/sql-query/sqlref/sql_functions.md

 **Arguments:**

 <ul>
-<li>expr1, expr3 - the branch condition expressions should all be Boolean type.</li>
+<li>expr1, expr3 - the branch condition expressions must all be Boolean type.</li>
-<li>expr2, expr4, expr5 - the branch value expressions and else value expression should all be
+<li>expr2, expr4, expr5 - the branch value expressions and else value expression must all be
     same type or coercible to a common type.</li>
 </ul>